huytd2004/Blog_web_update/README.md

 # Description

-**Blog_web** is a simple web application built with React.js for the frontend, Node.js and Express.js for the backend, connecting to MongoDB for data management and dynamic content display.
+**Blog_web** is a simple web application built with React.js for the frontend, Node.js and Express.js for the backend, connecting to MongoDB for data management.

 ## Installation Guide